 Using the list below for the 16 different tuna nutrition entries in our Protein database, the highest amount of Protein is in Fish, tuna, fresh, bluefin, cooked, dry heat which contains 29.91 g of Protein per 100g.
 The lowest amount of Protein is in Fast foods, submarine sandwich, with tuna salad which in 100g contains 11.6 g of Protein.

-The median value of Protein is in Fish, tuna, white, canned in oil, without salt, drained solids which in 100g contains 26.53 g of Protein.
+The median value of Protein is in Fish, tuna, white, canned in oil, drained solids which in 100g contains 26.53 g of Protein.
 The average amount of Protein in 100g of tuna, based on the list below is 24.26 g of Protein.

 From the Protein content in tuna list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each tuna item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Fish, tuna, fresh, bluefin, cooked, dry heat.
 The item can be scaled by quantites in g, oz or typical serving sizes.